vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 Commands like `deno fmt`, `deno lint` and `deno test` are available for you without any additional packages.

-Compile is an interesting feature (`deno compile main.ts`), it actually takes your Javascript together with runtime and creates a binary output as single executable file.
+Compile is an interesting feature (`deno compile main.ts`), it actually takes your Javascript together with runtime and creates a binary output as a single executable file.

 Unfortunately, both Bun and Node.js have not gone as far as Deno in this regard.
 They **do not have** built-in format and lint commands.